Manage#

 The list can be filtered using the text field above the list, while a new account can be created using the + button.

-When editing a user’s account, most of the option are the same that can be found in the Create New Account section and are organised in tabs.
+A click on any account will open a new panel that contains a number of information and options that can be modified.
+When editing a user’s account, most of the option are the same that can be found in the Create an Account section and are organised in tabs.

 Options defined in the user’s COS are inherited, but can be modified for any individual user.
 The values that have been modified are accompanied by a circular arrow icon.
 If you hover on that icon, you will see the inherited value, while if you click on it you will restore the COS value.

 This tab contains all the options provided during the account creation, plus other options, including: